 Certain water conditions will cause a reaction between the anode rod and the water.
 The most common complaint associated with the anode rod is a "rotten egg smell" produced from the presence of hydrogen sulfi de gas dissolved in the water.
 IMPORTANT: Do not remove this rod permanently as it will void any warranties.
 A special anode rod may be available if water odor or discoloration occurs.
 NOTE: This rod may reduce but not eliminate water odor problems.
-The water supply system may require special filtration equipment from a water conditioning company to successfully eliminate all water odor problems.
+The water supply system may require special fi Itration equipment from a water conditioning company to successfully eliminate all water odor problems.

-Artificially softened water is exceedingly corrosive because the process substitutes sodium ions for magnesium and calcium ions.
+Artifi cially softened water is exceedingly corrosive because the process substitutes sodium ions for magnesium and calcium ions.
 The use of a water softener may decrease the life of the water heater tank.

-The anode rod should be inspected after a maximum of three years and annually thereafter until the condition of the anode rod dictates its replacement.
-NOTE: Artifi cially softened water requires the anode rod to be inspected annually.
+The anode rod should be removed from the water heater tank every 3 years for inspection.
+NOTE: artificially softened water requires the anode rod to be inspected annually.